• Skip to primary navigation

 • The Toothpick Test: Because there are chocolate chips in these luscious brownies, it’s a bit challenging to have the toothpick come out clean.
 If you’re going for a fudgy brownie, it’s not going to happen anyway.
 For the chewy/cake like brownie, you can poke around to find a ‘no chocolate chip’ spot and the toothpick should come out with a few crumbs when they’re ready.

-• Because Homemade Espresso Brownies are gluten free and vegan with no added binders, they are delicate.
-Handle them gently when removing them from the pan and cutting.
+• Because these brownies are gluten free and vegan with no added binders, they are delicate.
+Handle gently when removing them from the pan and cutting.

 • Brownies need to cool before handling.
-Give them at least an hour to cool before removing them from the pan.
-For these gluten free + vegan brownies, I recommend letting them cure or rest for at least eight hours before cutting into them – a practice in patience.
-Giving them a rest overnight helps them hold together much better than otherwise.
+Give them at least an hour to cool before removing from the pan.
+I recommend letting them cure or rest for at least eight hours before slicing – a practice in patience.
+Giving the brownies a rest overnight helps them hold together much better than otherwise.
 But, if you just can’t wait, remove them from the pan, cut and carefully put a slice in a bowl (rewarm if you like), top with ice cream and fudge sauce!

-• This recipe calls for gluten free oat flour.
-I DIY my own using Old Fashioned Rolled Oats (gluten free if needed).
-It’s super easy and economical – see my DIY how to make oat flour for more details.
+• This recipe calls for gluten free oat flour if needed.
+I DIY oat flour using Old Fashioned Rolled Oats.
+It’s super easy to do – see my how to make oat flour post for more details.

 Homemade Espresso Vegan Brownies topped with ice cream and fudge sauce.